Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decorate the place.

 ## Hiring Entertainment
 For music, there will be three options.
+Tallis will pay half of the rates.

+**The Hillkeeper Brothers (3 GP).** Three brothers who sing together, each playing a different instrument.
+They're energetic and upbeat, great for sing-alongs.

-**Melena Moonkiss.** A harp player that strums hauntingly beautiful melodies.
+**Melena Moonkiss (5 GP).** A harp player that strums hauntingly beautiful melodies.
 Perfect for a subtle, understated performance that provides a lovely background for social interaction.

-**The Hillkeeper Brothers.** Three brothers who sing together, each playing a different instrument.
-They're energetic and upbeat, great for sing-alongs.

-**William Cloversorrow.** An older once-wandering bard who settled down in Gullenshire.
+**William Cloversorrow (8 GP).** An older once-wandering bard who settled down in Gullenshire.
 He sings heartbreaking ballads with his beautiful, deep singing voice and his effortless plucking on the lute.

+### Melena Moonkiss
+If the Player chooses to hire Melena, they will find her in no other place than the Thirsty Deckhand.

+> You enter the Thirsty Deckhand, greeted once again by the smell of dry wine and homemade broth.

 # The Gala
 At the gala, dozens of guests will arrive and Tallis will stand at the gate to receive everyone.
 The three old ladies, Agatha, Glinda, and Mathilda will arrive uninvited.
 Tallis will let them in, feeling a little guilty for not inviting them.